 Fifty years later, Kevin Wallace and D.G.
 Sherrill admit they are lucky men as they oversee powerhouse sports programs at Bowling Green High School.

 Wallace, the Purples football coach, has had the winningest program in the state over the last six years.
 Bowling Green has won five Class 5A championships in that span while winning 84 of 87 games.
 Starting in 2011, it reeled off 48 victories in a row, and it currently owns a 27-game winning streak.

 The Purples also have had two of the last four Mr. Football winners in Nacarius Fant and Jamale Carothers.

-Sherrill, the boys’ basketball coach at Bowling Green, has guided the Purples to the Sweet Sixteen four of the past five years.
+Sherrill, the boys’ basketball coach at Bowling Green, has guided the Purples to the Sweet Sixteen five of the past six years.
 They were state runners-up to Owensboro in 2015, made the final four in 2014, and lost to eventual champion Paul Laurence Dunbar in the quarterfinals last March.

 (The school’s recent athletic successes also include a state title in boys’ soccer in 2014, a trip to the state baseball tournament last year, and three trips to the Girls’ Sweet Sixteen since 2011.)